Pelargonium

 The usually stalked Pelargonium leaves are alternate, ranging from simple with entire margins, to much dissected or compound forms, sometimes changing shape with age within a species as different tissue types play roles at different phases in development and appearance.
 The leaves are usually aromatic and hairy, often glandular.

 The inflorescence is a pseudo-umbel, varying widely in the number of flowers borne.
 Peduncles vary in length, involucral bracts occur.
 There is a floral tube (hypanthium) present at the base of every flower.
-This tube includes a nectar-bearing tube or spur, fused with the pedicel below and opening into the base of the upper sepal (for delivering nectar).
+This tube includes a nectar-bearing container or spur, fused with the pedicel below and opening into the base of the upper sepal (for delivering its nectar).
 The base of the floral tube is often thickened.

 There are five sepals, joined at the base, sometimes with reflexed tips.
 The petals are usually five, sometimes four and rarely two.
 The upper (posterior) pair is present throughout, the lower (anterior) ones reducing by one or absent.